Voluntary Accidental Death and Dismemberment Insurance

 In the case of a child, "seat belt" means a child restraint — as required by state law and approved by the National Highway Traffic Safety Administration — that is properly secured at the time of the accident and is being used as recommended by its manufacturer for children of like age and weight.

-Additionally, CIGNA will pay an additional 10% of the employee's, spouse's or registered domestic partner's benefit, to a maximum of $25,000, if a seat belt benefit is payable to him or her, and he or she was positioned in a seat that was protected by a properly functioning, original, factory-installed supplemental restraint system (airbag) that inflates on impact.
-This benefit is not available for covered dependent children.
+Additionally, CIGNA will pay an additional 10% of the covered person's benefit, to a maximum of $12,500, if a seat belt benefit is payable to him or her, and he or she was positioned in a seat that was protected by a properly functioning, original, factory-installed supplemental restraint system (airbag) that inflates on impact.

 Verification of the proper inflation of the supplemental restraint system at the time of impact must be part of the official accident report or be certified, in writing, by the investigating officers.